amilkyboi/netnate/content/about.md

 math: true
 ---

-Hi, I'm an aerospace engineering masters student with interests in anything related to defense, \\(\LaTeX\\), Linux, programming, computers, and more.
+Hi, I'm an aerospace engineering masters student with interests in defense, \\(\LaTeX\\), Linux, programming, and more.
 Thanks for visiting.